Umuzi-org/tech-department/content/projects/basic-flow-control-katas/_index.md

 ## Note

 The Exercises below are meant to be language-agnostic.
 If we use the word `print` in an Exercise description then we mean output it to the terminal/console/stdout.
 We dont mean print to a printer, and we dont want a gui.
 These exercises just spit out some text.

+## Note to web devs

+Please dont submit any HTML or CSS.
+Please don't use `document.write`.
+We are interested in seeing how you implement these algorithms.

 ## What does success look like